someobserver/recurgence/README.md

 The [Architects](/architects/) pages are particularly worthwhile.
 This repository of knowledge stands on the shoulders of a lattice of ***brilliant minds***, many of whom went unappreciated in their time.

-You’ll find fractal knowledge structure interleaved rigorous math and personal narrative.
+You’ll find fractal knowledge structure interleaved with rigorous math and personal narrative.
 Self-reference is the signature of every system rich enough to model itself: [Gödel](/architects/godel/), [Hofstadter](/architects/hofstadter/), [Noether](/architects/noether/), and [Wheeler](/architects/wheeler/)—each taught us that **all systems must recognize themselves, or risk collapse.**

 ## Anti-Fragility